 It is important to note that this description serves as an example only.
 The daily tasks and challenges depend on the volunteer, the time of year and the work that needs to be done.
 The final job description can therefore vary substantially from the above.

-Breakfast is provided 7 days a week and lunch 5 days per week during field days.
+Breakfast is provided 7 days a week and lunch, which will mostly be packed, withh be provided 5 days per week during field days.
 All dinners and the lunches on the weekends are self-catering.